viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 Alternatively, you can open the script in RStudio (or a text editor such as Atom or Sublime) and execute each step of the script in a live R session.
 This way you will be able to "see inside" the script and try to follow the individual steps.
 <br />

 The results in html format are saved in the directory ***DEXSeqReport***.
 For detailed description of the individual report sections please consult [DEXSeq user manual](http://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.pdf).
-Additionally, a table with significant exons ***deu\_signif\_exons.txt*** is saved in the working directory.
+Additionally, a table with significant exons and statistics relevant to their differential usage ***deu\_signif\_exons.txt*** is saved in the working directory.
 <br />

 :open_mouth: How many differentially used exons were identified in the data?
 Do you think this result makes sense?